x-gesquivez/Rotation-Slackbot/README.md

 To find member IDs: Click on a user in Slack → View profile → Click "..." → Copy member ID.

-## Cost

-Railway's free tier includes $5/month credit which is more than enough for a cron job that runs once daily.